peyao/docs/docs/dtmanage.md

 #### Launch Dropdown

-The dropdown next to the **launch** button contains some convenient management actions and some alternative launch options.
+The dropdown menu to the right of the **launch** button contains some convenient management actions and alternative launch options.

 ![Launch Dropdown](images/dtmanage/console-launch-dropdown.png)

-When working with **Applications**, the dropdown provides quick access to related configurations, ability to launch with configuration xmls, and some package management actions.
+When working with **Applications**, the dropdown provides quick access to related configurations, ability to launch with configuration xml files, and some package management actions.

 When working with **Configurations**, the dropdown provides configuration management actions, links to related configurations, and source management actions.